Japan gets a new emperor as Naruhito vows to pursue peace

 Published Tuesday, April 30, 2019 8:49PM EDT

-TOKYO -- Emperor Naruhito inherited the sacred sword and jewel Wednesday that signalled his succession as the 126th member of his family to rule Japan, pledging in his first public address to follow his father's example by devoting himself to peace and sharing the people's joys and sorrows.
+TOKYO -- Emperor Naruhito inherited the sacred sword and jewel that signalled his succession and pledged in his first public address Wednesday to follow his father's example by devoting himself to peace and sharing the people's joys and sorrows.

-Naruhito, the first Japanese emperor to have studied abroad and the first born after Japan's defeat in World War II, formally succeeded to the Chrysanthemum Throne at midnight after his father Akihito abdicated Tuesday.
-It was the first abdication in more than two centuries.
+Naruhito, the first modern emperor to have studied abroad and the first born after Japan's defeat in World War II, formally succeeded to the Chrysanthemum Throne at midnight after his father Akihito abdicated Tuesday.

 "When I think about the important responsibility I have assumed, I am filled with a sense of solemnity," Naruhito said in his address.